Behavioral Interview Prep

 Describe a time when you made a high-stakes technical decision.

 At Regard we needed a source of real-time patient data so that we could create an up-to-date clinical note for physicians.
-This was high-stakes because the technology determines how long it takes to integrate with a hospital client and if the client’s IT is even willing to commit resources.
+This was high-stakes because the technology used would determine both how long it takes to integrate with a hospital client and whether the client’s IT is even willing to commit resources.

 When tasked with figuring this out, I first took a step back and asked whether this was even necessary?
 It’s much simpler to get regular data-dumps at some regular cadence.
-But real-time data was a hard requirement of the MVP: a healthcare environment constantly has new data coming in from vitals, labs, consults etc. One critical data point can form or disprove entire diagnosis.
+But we couldn’t get around real-time data as a hard requirement of the MVP: a healthcare environment constantly has new data coming in from vitals, labs, consults etc. One critical data point can form or disprove entire diagnosis.

-I set to figuring out how to get the data in real-time by talking with hospital IT and researching the options EMR provide.
-Traditionally, there are a few options.
-The first are EMR specific APIs, like those offered by AthenaHealth.
-While they satisfied the real-time requirement these API’s weren’t portable and they didn’t provide complete coverage of the data which we needed.
-Further, the market-leading EMR’s like Cerner or Epic didn’t provide custom APIs, making it a non-starter.
-Then there was the most popular option for real-time integration, HL7.
-I discovered from speaking with hospital IT, however, that HL7 integrations are expensive from a man-hour perspective: they require the hospital to specify exactly what data gets sent and we’d need a to support a downstream system that never dropped messages.
-It was high-effort and brittle.
+I set to figuring out how to get the data in real-time by talking with hospital IT departments and researching the available options.
+The first option was to use EMR specific APIs, like those offered by AthenaHealth.
+However, these APIs weren’t portable and the market-leading EMRs like Cerner or Epic didn’t provide sufficient custom APIs.
+Then there was the most popular option for real-time integration: HL7.
+However, I discovered from speaking with hospital IT that they’re averse to HL7 integrations because they take six to twelve months along with significant IT investment.

-Instead, I recommended a relatively new technology: SMART on FHIR.
+In the end I recommended a relatively new technology: SMART on FHIR.
 It’s a RESTful API standard developed by the same group behind HL7, but designed for modern clinical data exchange.
-It had the benefits of support across all popular EMRs, a modern implementation with OAuth2 for authentication and JSON for data transfer, and, most importantly, hospital IT was excited to use it vs HL7.
+It had the benefits of support across all popular EMRs, a modern implementation with OAuth2 for authentication and JSON for data transfer.
+And, most importantly: we could establish a hospital integration in as little as four weeks.

 Of course, there were tradeoffs.
-First was latency, as a pull rather than push-based technology there was latency between receiving the signal that a physician was interested in a patient and then making the requests to pull down the data.
+First was latency, as a pull rather than push-based technology SMART on FHIR required latency between receiving the signal that a physician was interested in a patient and then making the requests to pull down the data.
 Second was that it required approval from the EMRs.
-But, we were able to successfully navigate those issues and deliver an effective experience for physicians.
-In retrospect, this decision enabled us to quickly rollout to new clients.
-We avoided getting bogged down in a per-hospital IT negotiation, and could instead focus on our physician users.
+But, those issues were tractable: with a bit of experience under our belt we could stand up a new integration in under a month and hit our SLO to fetch data for a new patient in under 30s and an existing patient in under 10s (95th percentile) by limiting the data fetched and parallelizing as much as possible.
+These load-times were satisfactory for our users, and it was technically feasible to make the clinical data fetching instantaneous from the user’s perspective via proactive fetching and caching.
+In retrospect, this decision unlocked our sales: hospital IT became our allies, and we could instead focus on providing value to our physician users.

 Describe a major technical challenge or failure and how you handled it.